slartibartfast2/demo-spring-cloud-microservices/README.md

 1. Go to the Kiali graph in a web browser (`https://kiali.kubernetes.docker.internal`).
 2. Click on the **Display** button and enable the **Security** label.
 The graph will show a padlock on all communication links that are protected by Istio's automated mutual authentication.

-**Note:** If you want to debug `istio ingress` you can change log level with `istioctl proxy-config log istio-ingressgateway-587765668-vfknn --level info -n istio-system` command.
+**Note:** If you want to debug `istio ingress` you can change log level with `istioctl proxy-config log deploy/istio-ingressgateway --level debug -n istio-system` command.

+**Note 2:** At some point i was getting the following error `Jwks doesn’t have key to match kid or alg from Jwt` .
+Without changing anything, after a random amount of time (usually minutes) I can see in the logs that my cached JWT public key is updated:

+    2022-10-12T09:09:45.317540Z info model Updated cached JWT public key from "http://authorization-server.slartibartfast.svc.cluster.local/oauth2/jwks"

+After the cache is updated I could finally query my service.